luphysics/PyMODA/README.md

 ## Operating systems

 PyMODA should run on Windows, macOS and Linux.

-On macOS and Linux, `python` should be replaced with `python3` in all commands below.
+> :warning: On macOS and Linux, `python` should be replaced with the appropriate command - usually `python3` - in all commands below.

 ## Downloading the code

 There are two methods to download the code: as a zip file, or by cloning the repository with Git.
-The advantage of cloning with Git is that you can easily update PyMODA by running `git pull` in the terminal instead of downloading a new zip file.
+The advantage of cloning with Git is that you can easily update PyMODA by running `git pull` in the terminal, preserving any added files such as shortcuts, instead of downloading a new zip file.

 If you prefer the zip method: